All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

-The language is extended by two binary relations $\rel{}{\leq}$ and $\rel{}{\mathbb L}$.
-The order $\rel{}{\leq}$ is free.
-Relation $\rel{}{\mathbb L}$ has the property that for every vertex $v$ the set of vertices connected to $v$ by $\rel{}{\mathbb L}$ denote one of bipartitions of the graph $\str{G}_v$. \end{thm} This time the shadow of the Ramsey lift of the generic neighbourhood bipartite graph produce the generic digraph.
-We further develop the neighbourhood structures in Section~\ref{sec:manyorders}.
-For this we however need to deal with the notion of closures.
+The language is extended by two binary relations $\leq$ and $\rel{}{\mathbb L}$.
+The order $\leq$ is free.
+Relation $\rel{}{\mathbb L}$ has the property that for every vertex $v$ the set of vertices connected to $v$ by $\rel{}{\mathbb L}$ is one of the bipartitions of the graph $\str{G}_v$. \end{theorem} This time the shadow of the Ramsey lift of the generic neighbourhood bipartite graph produces the generic digraph.
+We further develop ``neighbourhood structures'' in Section~\ref{sec:manyorders}.
+For this we however need to deal with closures and functions.